 So what does an actor’s headshot that accurately reflects the best version of you say?
 That you are an actor who knows the value of a first impression and doesn’t have time to waste anyone else’s time by being brought in for a role that doesn’t fit.
 Remember, there are a lot of variables out of your control that ultimately decide whether or not you book the job.
 Make sure to do your best with what you can control, like your headshot.

 Need new affordable headshots?
 Just getting started and not sure you’re quite ready to schedule a photo shoot?
 Been in the business for a while and hesitant about taking updated pictures?
-Whatever it is and wherever you are at in your career, email me at email@example.com with any questions or to schedule a consultation.
-I have been shooting headshots in New York City for over 15 years and regularly work with actors, models, authors, musicians, and a range of industry professionals.
+Whatever it is and wherever you are at in your career, do not hesitate to contac me with any questions or to schedule a consultation.
+I have been shooting professional headshots in New York City for over 15 years and regularly work with actors, models, authors, musicians, and a range of industry professionals.
 My studio is conveniently located in Midtown NYC near Penn Station and FIT.
 I shoot both indoors and outdoors, depending on the project.
 If you want outdoor headshots, I will work with your schedule to account for our unpredictable NYC weather.
 So we can book a date well in advance and adjust accordingly as the shoot gets closer.
 No stress, better pictures, always.